thermotools/thermopack/doc/markdown/getting_started.md

 # Getting started - Python
 This is a very short introduction to thermopack.
 Once you've gotten started, we recommend a look at the [Examples](https://github.com/thermotools/thermopack/tree/main/addon/pyExamples) in the GitHub repo.
+Comprehensive documentation for the methods available through the python interface can also be found in the [wiki](https://github.com/thermotools/thermopack/wiki/Methods-in-the-thermo-class).
+For more advanced users, a look at the [more advanced page in the wiki](https://github.com/thermotools/thermopack/wiki/Advanced-usage#more-advanced-usage---python) may also be useful.

 ## Initialising an equation of state
 An EoS is initialized by passing in the fluid identifiers of the mixture, for example